Catholic Diocese of the Australian Military Services: History

 Catholic chaplaincy has been provided for Australians serving in the military since the 1901 contribution of forces to fight in the Boxer Rebellion.
 However, it was not until 1912 that a bishop, Thomas Carr, the then Archbishop of Melbourne, was delegated by the Catholic bishops of Australia as the bishop of the Australian Armed Forces.

 From 1912 until 1969, Catholic armed servicemen and women were in the care of a bishop delegated to them who was also a bishop elsewhere.
 In 1969, Pope Paul VI created the military vicariate of Australia.
 In 1984, Pope John Paul II elevated the vicariate to a military ordinariate with its own bishop.
 The vicariate was officially established under an apostolic constitution, Spirituali Militum Curae, on 21 July 1986 and given final approval in 1988.

 Structure

-The headquarters of the vicariate is located in Campbell, Australian Capital Territory, while being immediately subject to the Holy See.
-Unlike conventional dioceses, which are restricted to a geographical area, the vicariate of the ADF covers all of Australia and its 30 defence bases, and any Australian military facilities or units overseas or off-shore.
+The headquarters (Chancery) of the Ordinariate (Diocese) is located in Campbell, Australian Capital Territory, while being immediately subject to the Holy See.
+Unlike conventional dioceses, which are restricted to a geographical area, the Military Ordinariate for the ADF covers all of Australia and its defence bases, and any Australian military facilities or units overseas or off-shore.

 Bishop

-The Catholic bishop is the head of the Catholic denomination recognised in the Defence Instructions (General) of the ADF.
+The Catholic Military Bishop is the spiritual leader and shepherd of all Catholics in the ADF and their families, and they canonically come under his ecclesial jurisdiction including for such things as the Sacraments of Baptism, Confirmation, Marriage, etc. The Catholic Church and its military bishop are recognised as the authority representing Catholics in the ADF by the Defence Regulation Act 2016 (superseding the Defence Act 1903 and the former Defence Instructions - General, Navy (DI-N), Army and Air Force).

-The following individuals have been elected as Bishop of the Armed Services:
+The following individuals have been appointed as Bishop of the Australian Armed Services (ADF):